Create a webhook

 curl -s -X GET -H "Authorization: Bearer $AUTH_TOKEN" https://api.skedulo.com/webhooks

-Because I still have both the test
+Because I still have both the test and test_deferred webhooks active, the response returns both webhooks:

 {